BTDS provides the opportunity and support for mothers to donate their birth tissue for transplantation and research. We do so by:

 What is birth tissue?

-Birth tissue, also referred to as postnatal tissue, is the placenta, umbilical cord, cord blood, and amniotic fluid.
+Birth tissue is the placenta, umbilical cord, cord blood, and amniotic fluid.
 Typically, birth tissue is thrown away as medical waste.
 Did you know birth tissue can be donated to help save lives?

 A Mothers Wish to Donate